The Welsh Terrier has the strength and tenacity to take on foxes and badgers.

 - Airedale – As mentioned previously, the Airedale resembles a Welsh Terrier in almost all other respects except for its size.
 This breed’s comparatively large body has earned it the nickname of the King of Terriers.

 - Lakeland Terrier – Originating from the Lake District of northern England, the Lakeland Terrier was primarily bred for one purpose: to rid farms of foxes and protect sheep.
-It has a very similar appearance as the Welsh Terrier but comes in a wider variety of colors and markings.
+It has a very similar appearance to the Welsh Terrier but comes in a wider variety of colors and markings.

 - Irish Terrier – Originally bred as an all-around farm dog and vermin hunter, this is a long-legged terrier with a fierce red coat of rough fur.
 Owners should enjoy its energetic yet genial personality.